hassanzohdy/mongez-fs/README.md

 Mongez FS is a `sync` file system for Nodejs that aims to make working with file system easier and more efficient.

+## Features

+- The package covers all file system operations in simple usage.
+- It is sync, so you can use it in your code without callbacks or promises.
+- There is also async version of all methods.
+- Works with files or directories.

 ## Installation

 ```bash